sca075/mqtt_vacuum_camera/README.md

 7) The camera as all cameras in HA **supports the ON/OFF service**, it is possible to *suspend and resume the camera streem as desired*.
 8) In the attributes is possible to get on what room the vacuum is.
 9) No Go, Virtual Walls, Zone Clean, Active Segments and Obstacles are draw on the map when available.
-10) Auto Zooming the room (segment) when the vacuum is cleaning it.
+10) [Auto Zooming the room (segment)](./docs/auto_zoom.md) when the vacuum is cleaning it.
 </details>

 ## Notes:

 - This integration is developed and tested using a PI4 with Home Assistant OS fully updated [to the last version](https://www.home-assistant.io/faq/release/), this allows us to confirm that the component is working properly with Home Assistant.
-Tested also on Docker Supervised "production" enviroment (fully setup home installation).
+Tested also on ProxMox and Docker Supervised "production" enviroment (fully setup home installation).
 ### Tanks to:
 - [@PiotrMachowski](https://github.com/PiotrMachowski) inspiring this integration and his amazing work.
 - [@Hypfer](https://github.com/Hypfer) for freeing the vacuums from the clouds and continuously improve our vacuums :)